Triton Management Service Deployment Guide

 Configuring the API Server Pod

 By default, TMS requests minimal CPU and memory resources from Kubernetes to run the pod containing the API server and database.
-While this works fine for initial testing of TMS’s features and for smaller, more stable deployments, it is likely to be insufficient if many clients are expected to be making concurrent API calls.
-In that situation, it is highly recommended that system administrators change the default settings.
+While this works for initial testing of TMS’s features and for smaller, more stable deployments, it is likely to be insufficient if many clients are expected to be making concurrent API calls.
+It is highly recommended that system administrators change the default settings.

 To change the default settings, use the configuration options in